-The term 'Inflationary Bias' is explained in detail and with examples in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Inflationary Bias' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Inflationary Bias refers to the opposite of deflationary bias.
 Both of these are government monetary and/or fiscal policy prejudices.
 Governments are forced to take one of two positions with reference to their monetary policy and interventions in an economy.
 Inflationary bias turns out to be the one which the vast majority of central banks and sovereign nation policy makers pursue for several important reasons.

 Such an Inflationary Bias results from discretionary policies of national governments.
 If they are utilized properly with regards to the labor market, these biases cause a higher than ideal inflation level without leading to any transitions in income increases.
 At the same time, this bias results from the goals of those nations which are saddled with public debt levels.
 They would pursue these policies with a goal of fostering inflation over the medium to longer term.

 There are economic theories that persuasively argue governments have a natural affinity for and tendency towards Inflationary Bias policies.
 The Barro-Gordon model demonstrates that the government’s ability to manipulate the economy will cause it to skew towards a bias that is inflationary by nature.
 According to such a model, countries will try to maintain the country’s national unemployment rates at lower than the naturally occurring levels.
 This causes a wage and price inflation that is higher than their normally occurring level.
 In the end, this will lead to an aggregate inflationary level that proves to be greater than the normal level of inflation.